 - Role-based management to ensure access through user roles rather than direct user assignment

-- Controls to ensure segmentation of duties to prevent risky access situations
+- SoD controls to prevent risky access situations

-- Entitlement management to limit permissions to only access what is needed for a user to complete their job.
+- Entitlement management that permits only enough access for a user to complete their job

-- Multi-factor authentication to protect data in the event of user passwords being compromised.
+- Multi-factor authentication to protect data in the event of compromised passwords

-Organizations found not to be in compliance with GLBA face significant financial penalties.
-GLBA security violations extend to individuals who not only risk financial penalties but also potential jail time for those who ignore or willfully circumvent security safeguards.
+Organizations and executives that violate GLBA face significant financial penalties and potential jail time — particularly for those who ignore or willfully circumvent security safeguards.
 Enforcement of GLBA is handled by the Federal Trade Commission (FTC).

 What are the IAM Compliance Requirements for the Family Educational Rights and Privacy Act (FERPA)?

-Other FERPA compliance requirements an IAM solution should address include:
+Other FERPA compliance requirements an IAM solution should address:

-- Means by which students can delegate access to 3rd parties to access their education data.
+- Means by which students can delegate education data access to third parties

-- Accurate and complete logging of users with access to student data including timestamps.
+- Accurate, complete, and time-stamped logging of users with access to student data

-- Automated reporting providing audit-worthy access management evidence.
+- Automated reporting with audit-worthy access management evidence

-FERPA compliance includes the right of a student to restrict access to their directory information in spite of it being public information.
-FERPA regulations also allow eligible students to grant or revoke permission for their parents to access education records.
-The ability to easily manage and track access management is the key to privacy law compliance.
-IAM solutions that centrally manage and cross-reference accounts of eligible students and their parents, as well as school staff and faculty, must ensure that controls are in place limiting access to student records as appropriate.
+The ability to easily manage and track access is key to privacy law compliance.
+For effective FERPA compliance, IAM solutions should centrally manage and cross-reference accounts of eligible students and their parents, as well as school staff and faculty, and ensure that controls limit access to student records.